Albanian American Student Organization

 The Albanian American Student Organization (AASO Global) (Organizata e Studentëve Shqiptaro-Amerikan) is a non-profit organization established by Albanian-American students in Detroit, Michigan.

-Misson
+Mission

 AASO Global is dedicated to foster among the members a sense of comradery and support, promote cultural awareness and appreciation, and serve the community while promoting higher education.
 The organization hosts social events, fundraising efforts, volunteering events, leadership seminars, and networking opportunities.

 History

 AASO Global was founded in Detroit, Michigan in 1998.
 The organization was initiated by Albanian-American students at Wayne State University.
 Their main objective was to promote fellowship among the Albanian-American students, along with other students around campus and to promote the preservation of Albanian heritage.
 Following the success of this chapter, other universities soon began to establish new chapters at their own college campuses.

 Gjergj Kastrioti Scholarship (GKS) Fund

 The Gjergj Kastrioti Scholarship (GKS) Fund was founded in 1999 as an extension of the Albanian American Student Organization (AASO Global).
 The goal is to provide scholarship support to Albanian-American youth that demonstrate a need and/or has maintained a history of superior academic achievement.
 Gjergj Kastrioti Scholars must attend four-year Michigan colleges and universities.